abrahammaran/IBM-Project-48628-1660810597/README.md

 # Objectives:
 ### • Improve the understanding of disaster risk, hazards, and vulnerabilities
-• Strengthen disaster risk governance at all levels from local to centre
+### • Strengthen disaster risk governance at all levels from local to centre
-• Invest in disaster risk reduction for resilience through structural, non structural and financial measures, as well as comprehensive capacity development
+### • Invest in disaster risk reduction for resilience through structural, non structural and financial measures, as well as comprehensive capacity
+development
-• Enhance disaster preparedness for effective response
+### • Enhance disaster preparedness for effective response
-• Promote “Build Back Better” in recovery, rehabilitation and reconstruction
+### • Promote “Build Back Better” in recovery, rehabilitation and
-• Prevent disasters and achieve substantial reduction of disaster risk and losses in lives, livelihoods, health, and assets (economic, physical, social,cultural and environmental)
+reconstruction
-• Increase resilience and prevent the emergence of new disaster risks and reduce the existing risks
+### • Increase resilience and prevent the emergence of new disaster risks and
+reduce the existing risks
-• Empower both local authorities and communities as partners to reduce and manage disaster risks
+### • Empower both local authorities and communities as partners to reduce
+and manage disaster risks